 Journey time: 54 hours one-way, 3 nights on the train and 4 stops including Alice Springs

-The route runs from LA (read Aaron’s tips on what to do in LA), through Santa Barbara, on to Oakland, Sacramento, Redding, Eugene and then into Oregon.
+The route runs from LA, through Santa Barbara, on to Oakland, Sacramento, Redding, Eugene and then into Oregon.
 Salem and Portland are next before you reach Seattle, from where you could take a ferry up to Vancouver.
 You can book a seat, a room or a family room and there is a dining car to keep you well fed.
 Helen drove this route and explains much of the scenery you can experience from the comfort of the train.

 Western Canada’s Rocky Mountaineer is the final, majestically scenic train journey on your round the world.
-Running between Vancouver and either Banff or Jasper, each of the three routes takes you through scenery you simply won’t see by road.
-The on board guides will tell you about Canada’s gold rush history and the wildlife spotters will watch for families of bears so the train can stop for you to get a closer peek.
-Twin this with a leisurely experience on the train with drinks and meals and you have a luxury rail journey to remember as Graham discovered on his trip.
+Running between Vancouver and either Banff or Jasper, each of the three routes takes you through scenery you won’t see by road.
+The onboard guides will tell you about Canada’s gold rush history, and the wildlife spotters will watch for families of bears so the train can stop for you to get a closer peek.
+Twin this with a comfortable experience onboard the train with drinks and meals and you have a rail journey to remember as Graham discovered on his trip.

 If you like the sound of any of these great train journeys of the world or you’d like to include several of these sectors in your trip, we can plan a trip to suit your style and budget.
-From a simple journey to a luxury train holiday, we’ll make a trip that works for you.
+From a simple journey to a luxury train holiday, or a holiday to include all these journeys - we’ll make a trip that works for you.
 Call us on +44 1273320580 or request a quote by email to start planning.